2 Days in Cleveland, Ohio

-Cleveland: a great Midwest city with a lot to offer, including an active downtown, several professional sports teams, outdoor recreation, and an endless variety of unique restaurants.
+Cleveland: a great Midwest city with a lot to offer, including an active downtown, several professional sports teams, plentiful outdoor recreation, and an endless variety of unique local restaurants.
 Cleveland is an ideal road trip stop for those traveling between Boston and Chicago.

 On our road trip from Boston to Chicago, we planned for a fun stop in a new city.
 We originally had planned on visiting Niagara Falls again (which we absolutely love), however, we figured it would be more exciting to give a new city a shot.
 Cleveland was the perfect stop as it was located at the halfway point of our journey.
 We left really early in the morning to ensure that we would have a full day in the city.

 Cleveland is a nice, moderate sized city.
-You still get most of the amenities of a bigger city, but reap the benefits of less traffic and cheaper parking rates.
+You still get to enjoy most of the amenities of a bigger city, but reap the benefits of less traffic and cheaper parking rates.
 The downtown was surprisingly clean and modern.
 I found the downtown architecture very appealing.
 Everything was extremely easy to find.

 During our short 2 day stay, we had 3 major attractions on our must do list: The Erie & Ohio Towpath bike trail, “A Christmas Story” house tour, and Hard Rock Cafe Cleveland.